fidenz-chim/web3js-raw/README.md

   * out params
     * address - newly created account address
     * privateKey - private key of newly created account

-* __invokeSendRawTransaction__ - send the signed transaction to network
-  * in params
-    * functionName - name of the function to invoke - only to use in callback function to identify the response
-    * transactionPayload - signed data return by _getSignedTransaction_
-    * callback function which accept one parameter (JSON object)
-  * out params
-    * a Promise
-    * __none__ / invoke callback function which accept one parameter (JSON object)

 * __invokeGetTxnReceipt__ - retreive the transaction receipt from a transaction hash
   * in params